 The audit committee is responsible for overseeing financial reporting and related internal controls, risk, and ethics and compliance, including but not limited to review of filings and earnings releases, selection and oversight of the independent registered public accounting firm, oversight of internal audit, interactions with management and the board, and communications with external stakeholders.
 Following this offering, we expect that our audit committee will be composed of Eric Doan and Michael D. Pruitt, with Mr. Doan serving as chairperson of the committee.

-Our board of directors has determined that each of Messrs.
+We anticipate that, prior to the completion of this offering, our board of directors will determine that each of Messrs.
 Doan and Pruitt meet the definition of "independent director" under the rules of the NYSE American and under Rule 10A-3 under the Exchange Act and that each is an "audit committee financial expert" within the meaning of the SEC's regulations and applicable listing standards of the NYSE American.